 Finance your education with grants, scholarships, and loans

 Families spent an average of just over $26,000 on tuition and college expenses in the 2017-2018 academic year.
-That's a lot of money.
 Almost half of them did it with savings and their earnings.
 About a quarter of these expenses were covered by scholarships and grants, and another 24 percent was funded by student loans.

 But what if your parents can't or won't help you?
-Whether you're just starting college or you're in the middle of attending, you can find a variety of ways to pay for your college expenses, from reaching out for grants to student loans to reducing the cost.
+Whether you're just starting college or you're in the middle of attending, you can find a variety of ways to pay for your college expenses, from grants to student loans to reduce the cost.

 Complete the FAFSA Form

 It all starts with the Free Application for Federal Student Aid (FAFSA).
 Submitting this form opens the door to numerous types of financial aid.
 You can't do much without it, at least in the area of applying for grants, some student loans, and aid provided by schools and your state.